-12.4 Vacation Credit Accumulation
+- 12.4 Vacation Credit Accumulation - (a) Effective April 1, 1995, annual leave shall be credited in accordance with the New

-- (a) Effective April 1, 1995, annual leave shall be credited in accordance with the New York State Attendance Rules. - (b) Vacation credits may be accumulated up to 40 days; provided, however, that in the event of death, retirement or separation from service, an employee compensated in cash for the accrued and unused accumulation may only be so compensated for a maximum of 30 days. - (c) An employee's vacation credit accumulation may exceed the maximum, provided, however, that the employee's balance of vacation credits may not exceed 40 days on April 1 of any year.
+York State Attendance Rules.

+- (b) Vacation credits may be accumulated up to 40 days; provided, however, that in the event of death, retirement or separation from service, an employee compensated in cash for the accrued and unused accumulation may only be so compensated for a maximum of 30 days. - (c) An employee's vacation credit accumulation may exceed the maximum, provided, however, that the employee's balance of vacation credits may not exceed 40 days on April 1 of any year, except that on April 1, 2012 only, an employee's balance of vacation credits may exceed 40 days but may not exceed 45 days.